apify/crawlee/docs/guides/getting_started.md

 #### Filtering links to same domain

 Websites typically contain a lot of links that lead away from the original page.
-This is normal, but when crawling a website, we usually want to crawl this one site and do not let our crawler wander away to Google, Facebook and Twitter.
+This is normal, but when crawling a website, we usually want to crawl that one site and not let our crawler wander away to Google, Facebook and Twitter.
 Therefore, we need to filter out the off-domain links and only keep the ones that lead to the same domain.

 > Don't worry, we'll learn how to do this with a single function call using Apify in a few moments.